hrishin/Downloader/README.md

 4.Print download progress and status

-5.Retrive completed task one by one
+5.Concurent downloads and pop completed task one by one rather waiting for all task to finish